 Jonathan M. Justl represents and advises clients on antitrust and competition matters, including antitrust litigation, government investigations, trade association activities, and mergers, acquisitions, and joint ventures.
 Jonathan regularly advises and assists clients in a wide range of industries in matters before the US Department of Justice, the Federal Trade Commission, and international competition authorities.
 Previously, he served as a trial attorney in the US Department of Justice, Antitrust Division, Telecommunications and Media Enforcement Section.

 Before joining Morgan Lewis in New York, Jonathan also worked as an associate in the antitrust practice group of a domestic law firm and in the litigation practice group of a major international law firm.
 He has also served as a law clerk for two federal judges.
 Jonathan is very active in the antitrust bar and currently serves as co-chair of the ABA Young Lawyers Division, Antitrust Committee, and co-coordinator of the ABA Antitrust Section Young Lawyer Representative Program.
-Beginning in August 2020, he will begin a three-year term as Vice Chair of the ABA Antitrust Law Section, Federal Civil Enforcement Committee.
+Beginning in August 2020, he will begin a three-year term as Vice Chair of the ABA Antitrust Law Section’s Unilateral Conduct Committee.

 Yale Law School, 2010, J.D.